vladgohn/ClickSave/README.md

 ## Features

-- Quick saving of high-resolution images from web pages.
+- Quick saving of high-resolution images from web pages using the Alt key.
 - Simple interface with minimal interaction.

 ## Contributing